 An IEEE 802 member has noted an additional point that needs clarification/rewording in LAA Rel.
 13 related to backoff.
 In 802.11, a station with a frame that becomes ready after a previous post transmission backoff is allowed to transmit at the next slot boundary only if the channel has been sensed to be idle continuously for a duration equal to the initial defer immediately preceding the transmission of the frame (see IEEE P802.11ac-2013 section 9.19.2.3, condition f).

 IEEE 802 notes that 3GPP RAN1 has agreed to align LAA access behaviour to match that of 802.11.
-However, LAA REl.13 is ambiguous on this point.
-In particular, 3GPP TS 36.213 V13.2.0 section 15.1.1 states:
+However, LAA Rel.13 is ambiguous on this point.
+In particular, 3GPP TS 36.213-V13.2.0 section 15.1.1 states:

 If an eNB has not transmitted a transmission including PDSCH on a carrier on which LAA Scell(s) transmission(s) are performed after step 4 in the procedure above, the eNB may transmit a transmission including PDSCH on the carrier, if the channel is sensed to be idle at least in a slot duration Tsl when the eNB is ready to transmit PDSCH